Table of Contents

 There are a lot of benefits of forming a limited liability company or LLC that is why this is popular avenue investors take when they want to acquire properties and protect themselves from any number of liabilities.
 The provision of protection from liabilities of the investors and the relative ease of doing administering as well as tax incentives make it a desirable option for many.

 Here is a breakdown of the reasons why you should start a real estate LLC

 1. Protection of Personal Assets

 One of the main reasons why investors form an LLC is to protect themselves and their individual assets from liabilities.
 Although Illinois LLC’s have several benefits, many of those who apply for them seek the protection from this structure next to taxation benefits.
 Let’s say you rent out one of your busier properties in Chicago to a tenant who turned it into a convenience store.
 One day, for whatever reason, one of their customers tripped and fell inside the store.

 In today’s litigious environment, it is not a remote possibility that the injured person will file a complaint against the property owner.
-If the property is named under a person’s name then that individual will be named in the lawsuit as the owner.
+If the property, whether it is a rental home or Airbnb investment, is named under a person’s name then that individual will be named in the lawsuit as the owner.
 This jeopardizes your personal assets as they will be part of the investigation.
 However, if it is under an LLC, the investor is insulated by the company and reduces his exposure to any lawsuit directed towards the property’s owner.